benjamintanweihao/code_rippa/README.md

 [![Build Status](https://secure.travis-ci.org/benjamintanweihao/code_rippa.png)](http://travis-ci.org/benjamintanweihao/code_rippa)

 CodeRippa takes your source code and turns it into a beautiful PDF file.
 Currently, it supports 150 languages and 15 themes, all of which are available in TextMate.
 More syntaxes and themes will be available soon.

 ## Installation

-Add this line to your application's Gemfile:

-	$ gem 'code_rippa'

-And then execute:

-	$ bundle

-Or install it yourself as:

 	$ gem install code_rippa